How to Safely Take Ketamine: Best Practices for At-Home Ketamine Therapy

 Ketamine patient lying in bed with an eye mask.

-1. Fasting for Six Hours: Before your ketamine session, it’s essential to fast for at least six hours.
-This ensures that the ketamine is absorbed more effectively and minimizes the risk of nausea during your session.
+• Fasting for Six Hours: Before your ketamine session, it’s essential to fast for at least six hours.
+This ensures that the ketamine is absorbed more effectively and minimizes the risk of nausea and vomiting—risking aspiration—during your session.

-5. Monitor Blood Pressure and Oxygen Levels: If you have a history of high blood pressure, check your blood pressure before, during, and after the session.
-For those with oxygen issues, wear a pulse oximeter to monitor your oxygen levels during the experience.
+• Monitor Blood Pressure and Oxygen Levels: If you have a history of high blood pressure, check your blood pressure before, during, and after the session.
+For those with respiratory issues, wear a pulse oximeter to monitor your oxygen levels during the treatment.

-6. Use an Eye Mask: Consider wearing an eye mask during your ketamine session.
-It can help enhance the introspective experience and block out external visual distractions, allowing you to focus on your thoughts and feelings.
+• Use an Eye Mask: It is recommended to wear an eye mask during your ketamine session.
+It helps enhance the introspective experience and block out external visual distractions, allowing you to focus on your thoughts and feelings.

 The Ketamine Ingestion Process

-3. Balance and Walking Issues: As ketamine can affect your coordination and balance, be cautious when walking or moving around during your session.
-It’s advisable to use assistive devices if necessary to prevent accidents or falls.
+• Balance and Walking Issues: As ketamine can affect your coordination and balance, do not attempt to walk or move around during the peak of your session.
+It is advisable to remain lying down to prevent accidents or falls.
+If you must move, use extreme caution and have your trusted companion assist you.

-4. Nausea and Vomiting: Be prepared for potential nausea and vomiting during the session.
+• Nausea Management: Be prepared for potential nausea and vomiting during the session.
 Your healthcare provider may prescribe anti-nausea medications to manage this issue.

 Aftercare